OpenSpace/OpenSpace-Docs/users/faq.md

   1. create a [HTML control page](/how-to/html-controls-setup) and use that to control the navigation, hiding the GUI

 4. How do I ensure that all the data sets I need are loaded before playing back a recorded path?
 Can I play back without an internet connection?
-Go into the openspace.cfg file and set ModuleConfigurations->GlobeBrowsing->MRFCacheEnabled to true.
-Run OpenSpace again it will cache the globebrowsing data for planet/moon locations you visit.
+Go into the `openspace.cfg` file and set {menuselection}`ModuleConfigurations --> GlobeBrowsing --> MRFCacheEnabled` to `true`.
+Run OpenSpace again it will cache the globe browsing data for planet/moon locations you visit.
 Then later, it should use the cached data for those same locations.
-There is also an Offline profile that you can select from the launcher, and see if that has the content you want.
+There is also an `offline` profile that you can select from the launcher, and see if that has the content you want.

 ## Related to running OpenSpace on MacOS, Linux and unsupported hardware
 1. Why do you only provide Intel Mac packages?
 Why not packages for Apple Silicon Macs?